Kpriyaanka61425/Experiment-01/README.md

 The output equation is given by <br>
 V<sub>out</sub> = V<sub>dd</sub> - (I<sub>d</sub> * R<sub>d</sub>)<br>
 V<sub>out</sub> = 1.8 - ((5.55*10^-5)*(1000)) = 1.7445V<br><br>
-Since th ecalculated current does not match the simulated value,maintain the MOSFET length at 180nm and adust the width to achive the desired current value.<br><br>
+Since the calculated current does not match the simulated value,maintain the MOSFET length at 180nm and adust the width to achive the desired current value.<br><br>

 | Length (m) | Width (m) | I<sub>d</sub> (A) |
 |----|------|--------|